Economy of Japan: Mining and petroleum exploration

 Japan's mining production has been minimal, and Japan has very little mining deposits.
 However, massive deposits of rare earths have been found off the coast of Japan.
 In the 2011 fiscal year, the domestic yield of crude oil was 820 thousand kiloliters, which was 0.4% of Japan's total crude processing volume.

 In 2019, Japan was the 2nd largest world producer of iodine, 4th largest worldwide producer of bismuth, the world's 9th largest producer of sulfur and the 10th largest producer of gypsum.

 Services

 Japan's service sector accounts for 68.7% (2017) of its total economic output.
-Banking, insurance, real estate, retailing, transportation, and telecommunications are all major industries such as Mitsubishi UFJ, Mizuho, NTT, TEPCO, Nomura, Mitsubishi Estate, ÆON, Mitsui Sumitomo, Softbank, JR East, Seven & I, KDDI and Japan Airlines counting as one of the largest companies in the world.
-Four of the five most circulated newspapers in the world are Japanese newspapers.
-The Koizumi government set Japan Post, one of the country's largest providers of savings and insurance services for privatization by 2015.
-The six major keiretsus are the Mitsubishi, Sumitomo, Fuyo, Mitsui, Dai-Ichi Kangyo and Sanwa Groups.
-Japan is home to 251 companies from the Forbes Global 2000 or 12.55% (as of 2013).
+Banking, insurance, real estate, retailing, transportation, and telecommunications are all major industries such as MUFG, Mizuho, NTT, TEPCO, Nomura, Mitsubishi Estate, Aeon, Mitsui Sumitomo, Softbank, JR East, Seven & i Holdings, KDDI and Japan Airlines counting as some of the largest companies in the world. two of the five most circulated newspapers in the world are Japanese newspapers.
+The Koizumi government set Japan Post, one of the country's largest providers of savings and insurance services for privatisation by 2015.
+The six major keiretsus are the Mitsubishi, Sumitomo, Fuyo, Mitsui, Dai-Ichi Kangyo and Sanwa.
+Japan is home to 180 companies from the Forbes Global 2000 or 9% (as of 2013).